 Study communications at AUT and you have access to industry standard facilities and equipment, including a media centre, radio studio and fully equipped TV studio, journalism training newspaper Te Waha Nui, student radio station Static 88.1 fm and student-run PR agency Outside the Square.
 You also gain invaluable workplace experience before you graduate.

-Certificate in Communication Studies
+Certificate in Social Sciences

 Add an additional major or a minor to your bachelor’s degree and study another area that interests you.
 You can choose from a wide range of additional majors or minors.